AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 Debugging conversations are short, dense, and packed with error messages, stack traces, and specific identifiers.
 They are the conversations you most want to find again three weeks later, because the same error always comes back.
 Code generation conversations are longer, iterative, and full of variant implementations.
 You want to find them again to recover the "good" version before you made it worse.
 Architecture conversations are long-form, text-heavy, and include reasoning about trade-offs.
 You want them for onboarding, for writing design docs, and for the inevitable moment a teammate asks "why did we do it this way."
 Code review conversations are Gemini's critique of your own code, with suggestions.
 You want them for retrospectives and for learning patterns.

-All four workflows benefit from the same three Gemini Toolbox features: full-text search across message content (not just titles), role filters to separate your questions from Gemini's answers, and multi-format export so a past conversation can leave Gemini and become part of your team's written knowledge.
+All four workflows benefit from the same three AI Toolbox features: full-text search across message content (not just titles), role filters to separate your questions from Gemini's answers, and multi-format export so a past conversation can leave Gemini and become part of your team's written knowledge.

 Search Gemini Conversations by Error Message

-The single highest-value use of Gemini Toolbox for developers is finding a past conversation by pasting an error message into the search bar with exact match turned on.
+The single highest-value use of AI Toolbox for developers is finding a past conversation by pasting an error message into the search bar with exact match turned on.
 Stack traces, compiler errors, runtime exceptions, and typed error strings are the most distinctive content in any coding conversation.
 They are also the most likely to recur.

 Here is the workflow.
 You hit an error.
 Your subconscious says "I have seen this before."
-Instead of re-explaining the context to Gemini from scratch, press Cmd+Shift+F (Mac) or Ctrl+Shift+F (Windows/Linux) to open Gemini Toolbox's search popup, paste the error string, flip the exact match toggle on, and set the role filter to "Gemini responses" because you want Gemini's answer, not your original question.
+Instead of re-explaining the context to Gemini from scratch, press Cmd+Shift+F (Mac) or Ctrl+Shift+F (Windows/Linux) to open AI Toolbox's search popup, paste the error string, flip the exact match toggle on, and set the role filter to "Gemini responses" because you want Gemini's answer, not your original question.
 In under a second you have the past conversation where you and Gemini already debugged this.

 Example searches that map directly to this workflow: